swdotcom/swdc-vscode-100-days-of-code/README.md

 -   **Share your progress**: Easily share your logs and milestones to Twitter.

--   **Backup your data**: Create a free Software account and we’ll back up your coding activity, logs, and milestones so you can pick up where you left off—even if you take a break or switch computers.
+-   **Backup your data**: Create a free Software account and we’ll back up your logs and milestones so you can pick up where you left off—even if you take a break or switch computers.

 The 100 Days of Code plugin is built on [Code Time](https://www.software.com/code-time), our powerful time tracking extension backed by a community of over 70,000 developers.